isabelkfigueroa/isabelkfigueroa.github.io/_posts/2024-04-20-snapdragon.md

 # Praise

-Jack demonstrates new skills, allows Snap to practice the skills, and praises Snap when she does well.
+Jacks demonstrates new skills, allows Snap to practice the skills, and praises Snap when she does well.
 Jacks shows Snap how to feed baby possums, but the first time Snap feeds the possums, she feels that her form may not be correct.
 Jacks assures Snap: “I watched you feed the others.
 You did a fine job.
 Believe